Wondering what you can do to help end the acute phase of the pandemic? Go Give One – is giving everyone everywhere a chance to play their part.

 Scientists around the world are working faster than ever to develop and produce vaccines that can stop the spread of COVID-19.
-Since the emergence of this novel coronavirus in December 2019, several vaccines have started to be rolled out.
+Since the emergence of this novel coronavirus in December 2019, more than a dozen vaccines have started to be rolled out.
 Here is an at-a-glance overview of those vaccines and recent developments of those vaccine candidates in clinical trials.

 Some of the world’s wealthiest countries nations have already committed to share doses with lower-income countries through COVAX: as G7 leaders meet this week, other governments must follow suit and share their doses now, because we only have a limited window when we can use them.

 We remain locked in a deadly race with the virus.
 We will only win when we have created a “variant-proof” world that can keep a lid on the havoc caused by its troublesome mutations.